tutrit/kb/art/weekly/TutrIt_Weekly_220110.md

 ![tag](https://img.shields.io/badge/Vulnerability-1min-blueviolet.svg?labelColor=red)

 ## [Kubernetes, Your Next Java App Server • Burr Sutter • GOTO 2022](https://www.youtube.com/watch?v=pwxAZWqt4I8)
-n the Java ecosystem, we have historically been enamored by the concept of the “Application Server", the runtime engine that not only gave us portable APIs (e.g. JMS, JAX-RS, JSF, EJB) but also gave us critical runtime infrastructure for things like farm deployments, configuration, load-balancing, fail-over, distributed management and monitoring.
+In the Java ecosystem, we have historically been enamored by the concept of the “Application Server", the runtime engine that not only gave us portable APIs (e.g. JMS, JAX-RS, JSF, EJB) but also gave us critical runtime infrastructure for things like farm deployments, configuration, load-balancing, fail-over, distributed management and monitoring.